-How to Spend a Weekend on Alabama's Coastal Connection
+How Weekend Travelers Spend Time on Alabama's Coastal Connection

-Alabama’s Coastal Connection is an opportunity to explore Alabama in a whole new light.
-From history to the beautiful Alabama beaches, your weekend will be jam-packed with fun and adventure.
+Alabama’s Coastal Connection is an opportunity to explore Alabama in a whole new light for weekend travelers.
+From history to the beautiful Alabama beaches, your trip will be jam-packed with fun and adventure.

 In nearby Mobile, nature enthusiasts can begin their journey with the tranquility Bellingrath Gardens and Home has to offer.
 With 65 acres of a horticulturist’s paradise, you will be taken back to a different place in time.
 Depending on the time of year you visit, the gardens will be filled with fragrant flora and fauna, providing a picturesque setting to begin your journey on Alabama’s Coastal Connection Scenic Byway.